cjoak1028/planets-fact-site/README.md

 For the first time, I implemented my own set of hamburger button and menu without using a third-party framework.

-With reference to Jesse Couch's Codepen on Hamburger Icon Animations [https://codepen.io/designcouch/pen/ExvwPY], I was able to build a hamburger button that transitioned into a 'X' button upon clicking.
+With reference to [Jesse Couch's Codepen on Hamburger Icon Animations](https://codepen.io/designcouch/pen/ExvwPY), I was able to build a hamburger button that transitioned into a 'X' button upon clicking.

 ```html
 <div class="hamburger-button">